dannydwarren/dannydwarren.github.io/_posts/2017-07-15-mac-book-pro.md

 ## Touch Bar
 I don't hate the touch bar, but I certainly do not like it.
 It lacks feedback and it absorbed the much needed `ESC` key that I use heavily as a developer.

 ### How to make the Function Keys the Default Keys for the Touch Bar
 The touch bar also abstracts away the critical function keys needed for debugging.
 Luckily there is a way to [make function keys the default for individual apps](https://www.igeeksblog.com/how-to-use-function-keys-on-macbook-pro-with-touch-bar/) which is actually a really great way to do it.

+## Trackpad (UPDATE: 2017-12-21)
+I LOVE THE TRACKPAD!!!
+Haptic feedback is amazing!
+Not having a physical rotation point for clicking is a game changer.
+I can use the entire trackpad without worrying about losing my click or needing to click harder.

+### Single Touch to Look-up: Thumbs Down!
+The only bad part about the trackpad in MacOS so far is the single touch to look-up, but there is a fix for that!
+Go to (CNet's post)[http://ccm.net/faq/40112-mac-os-x-yosemite-turn-off-the-trackpad-look-up-feature] to learn how to turn it off.
+No more annoying dictionary look-ups while clicing around in websites etc.

 ## Terminal Woes
 Okay, 'woes' may be too strong a word.
 Let's face it, terminal and cmd both suck as is.
 PowerShell is awesome and is now cross-platform, but if you want to understand all the help docs and tutorials for Mac out there you need to understand bash.
 So I've been introduced to [zsh](http://ohmyz.sh/) which makes the terminal x1000 better!
 Actually, I really like it.
 Strange coming from this GUI lover.